yext/search-core/docs/answers-core.answerscore.submitquestion.md

 ## AnswersCore.submitQuestion() method

-Allows a user to submit a question.
+Submits a custom question to the Answers API.

 <b>Signature:</b>